 By the time he had turned 10, he was a popular child star and had appeared in 52 films.
 Later, he gave 14-year-old Shirley Temple her first screen kiss - in Miss Annie Rooney (Edwin L. Marin, 1942).
 Then the roles began to dry up, and he made his last film in 1950.

-Moore worked as a public-relations executive and produced industrial shows.
+Moore worked as a public relations executive and produced industrial shows.
 He was the Author of Twinkle, Twinkle Little Star (But Don't Have Sex or Take the Car) in which he interviewed 31 ex-child actors, more than half of whom found their adult lives beset by alcoholism, nervous breakdowns, or failed first marriages.
+Besides his third and last wife, film actress Jane Powell, Moore is survived by a son, Kevin; a stepson, Geary; two stepdaughters, Lindsay and Suzanne; a sister, Pat Kingsley; and several grandchildren and step-grandchildren.

-And how ended Our Gang on screen?
+And how did Our Gang end on screen?
 Production of the series continued at the Hal Roach studio until 1938.
 Then the series was sold to MGM, which produced the comedies itself until 1944.
 In total, the Our Gang series includes 220 shorts and one feature film, General Spanky, featuring over forty-one child actors.

 Sources: IMDb and Wikipedia.